attrace/homepage/guides/faq.md

 There are two ways to earn farming rewards: 1) When someone buys the recommended token via your referral link; 2) when you buy the recommended token via someone else’s referral link.

 ### On which DEXs can the tokens be bought via the referral link?
 At the moment only purchases of tokens via Uniswap and Sushiswap are supported and considered as sucessful referrals.
-Buying tokens on another DEX will not entitle you for rewards.
+Purchase of tokens on another DEX will not entitle you for rewards.

 ### What if I buy a token via CEX?
 At the moment only purchases of tokens via DEXs are supported and considered for successful referrals.